 Sea song, Middleton-on-sea, West Sussex

 In case you’re after a comfortable seaside cottage without burning up all available resources, our vote goes to this striking California-in-feel, currently revamped five-room beachfront home.
 It has a porch with a hot tub, in addition to a door right onto the seashore, which has a combination of pebbly and sandy regions.
 With stunning variable, seaside themed interior and a lot of open-plan space for a major social gathering of companions or family, it would be especially awesome for Christmas or New Year.
+WELCOME TO THE COZY COTTAGE.
+This country cottage is english cottage with the style of a stone cottage.
 On more splendid cold weather days, the daylight floods the house, with perspectives to die for from both the two main rooms.

 Water’s Edge, Beadnell, Northumberland